perkeep/perkeep/doc/json-signing/README.md

     S == ascii-armored detached signature of T
     C == CONCAT(T, ',"camliSig":"', S, '"}', '\n')

-(strictly, the trailing newline and the exact JSON serialziation of the camlisig element doesn't matter, but it'd be advised to follow this recommendation for compatibility with other verification code)
+(strictly, the trailing newline and the exact JSON serialization of the camlisig element doesn't matter, but it'd be advised to follow this recommendation for compatibility with other verification code)